joxeankoret/diaphora/README.md

 # Diaphora
 Diaphora (διαφορά, Greek for 'difference') is a program diffing plugin for IDA, similar to Zynamics Bindiff or other FOSS counterparts like YaDiff, DarunGrim, TurboDiff, etc...
 It was released during SyScan 2015.

-It works with IDA 6.9 to 7.1.
-If you are looking for Radare2 support you can [check this fork](https://github.com/radare/diaphora)).
-In the future, adding support for Binary Ninja is also planned.
+It works with IDA 6.9 to 7.2.
+If you are looking for Radare2 support you can [check this fork](https://github.com/radare/diaphora).
+Support for Binary Ninja is also planned (as soon as they finish adding support for GUI based plugins).

 For more details, please check the tutorial in the "doc" directory.